tinghe14/COURSE-2-Causal-in-Public-Health/Study Note.md

         - extreme weights yield imprecision and bias
    - subclassification:
      - basic idea: create subclassess on PS -> balance within subclasses -> estimate effects within subclasses
+     - create bins based on quantiles of PS (5 often used, but others should be tried, estimates ATT or ATE)
+     - two ways to use subclasses:
+       - estimate effect within each subclass, then combine
+       - marginal mean weighting through stratification - compute weights based on subclass membership, then treat as PS weights
      - comments:
        - pros: easy to use and explain, robust to PS model specification
        - cons: may be worse at removing bias, subclassess may not be balanced and may be small
    - matching:
      - basic idea: find subset of units similar on propensity score, drop the rest -> groups are balanced -> estimate effect in matched sample
        - matching yields matching weights - typically 1 for retained and 0 for discarded
+     - basic matching is 1:1 PS matching without replacement
+     - however, it is highly customizable
+       - with replacement
+       - k:1 matching - more than one control unit can be matched to each treated unit
+       - fixed/variable ratio matching
+       - full matching - all units included
+         - sample is divided into subclasses with 1 treated or 1 control
+       - pro: easy to explain, robust to model misspecification, customizable, data reduction
+       - con: slow with large dataset, discarding units can decrease precision

+*section: diagnostics for matching and related methods*

+assessing balance:
+- balance: degree to which covariate distributions are similar between treatment groupos
+  - ideally could do this on the full covariate distributions
+    - but this generally hard, so instead look at one- or two- dimensional summaries
+      - means of covariates, variances of covariances, means of interactions of two covariates
+      - calculate as if comparing outcomes after each approach:
+        - 1:1 matching, use matched samples
+        - subclassification, aggregate across subclasses
+        - weighting, use weights

+*Section: complications and conclusions*

+other data types:
+- multi-category treatments
+  - estimand becomes more specific
+- continuous treatments
+  - weighting method for continuous treatments based on conditional density of treatment given covariates
+- missing data, etc
+the main ideas:
+- a design approach: select treatment and comparision units to be as similar as possible on observed baseline characteristics
+- rather than simply "controlling for" covariates through regression adjustment, use weighting, matching or subclassficiation
+- many methods exist within this broad category, pick the approach that gives you the best balance in that dataset
+- propensity scores a key tool to achieve balance
+- three primary ways to use propensity scores, weighting, subclassification, matching (+ full matching)
+  - when do these methods work?
+    - when you can get goodf covariate balance on a large set of potential confounders
+      - generally don't work well if all you have are basic
+    - what can go wrong?
+      - of course these methods can't solve everything
+      - there still can be unobserved differences between groups
+        - sensitivity analysis can be used, to assess robustness of results to an unobserved confounder
+      - you may not get good covariance balance
+        - necessary to check
+        - data could be insufficient for the question of interest
+          - there might not be enough overlap
+        - this is a limitation of the data, not the method benefits of using propensity score and related methods:
+- clear separation of designs and analysis
+- forces you to see the amount of overlap (balance) in the data - standard regression diagnostics won't show this

 ## C6-W3P2: Assessing sensitivity to an unobserved confounder
 Goal: